mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 *Partly* is used for packet types for which some fields can be mapped from QUIC, but not all. *QUIC extension needed* describes packet types which could be mapped with help from one or more QUIC extensions.

+Examples of how certain packet types could be mapped with the help of QUIC extensions follow in {{rtcp-quic-ext-examples}}.

 ## RTCP Control Packet Types {#control-packets}